Andrew-Shay/subreddit-monitor/README.md

 This is just a really simple script that I was testing.
 It will be used in a larger project.
 It simply:
-1) Gets the RSS feed of a multiple subreddits eg [https://www.reddit.com/r/python/new/.json](https://www.reddit.com/r/python/new/.json)
+1) Gets the RSS feed of multiple subreddits eg [https://www.reddit.com/r/python/new/.json](https://www.reddit.com/r/python/new/.json)
 3) Grabs the ID of the newest thread
 4) Prints a message and performs an action when a newer thread appears
 5) Sleeps 5 seconds